NativeScript/docs-v7/plugins/unit-tests.md

 ---
 title: Unit Tests
-description: A guide describing how easy is to write unit tests for plugin created using nativescript-plugin-seed.
+description: A guide describing how easy it is to write unit tests for plugin created using the NativeScript plugin seed.
 position: 99
-slug: unit-tests
+slug: plugin-unit-tests
 environment: nativescript
 ---

 # Unit Tests

-Writting unit tests for a plugin that is developed using the [nativescript-plugin-seed](https://github.com/NativeScript/nativescript-plugin-seed) is as simple as building the plugin itself.
+Writing unit tests for a plugin that is developed using the [nativescript-plugin-seed](https://github.com/NativeScript/nativescript-plugin-seed) is as simple as building the plugin itself.
 Before we continue, take a look at [Building Plugins]({% slug building-plugins %}) topic if you have missed that.

 In this article you will find:
 - [Test Implementation](#test-implementation)